 The best racing snowboarder of the 80s and 90s, Peter Bauer, tells Fri Flyt that he remembers Terje well as a boy on his first trip together with Lofthus.

-- I drove and trained a lot with Åshild, since we both drove for Burton.
+- I trained a lot with Åshild, since we both were riding for Burton.
+One day she brought along a 14-year-old from her home village in.
 One day she had a 14-year-old from her home village in Telemark with her.
 He is really good, and I have promised his parents that we will take good care of him, I remember Åshild saying.
 What can I say?
 She was right.
 He was very good, and is still one of the very best.

 Peter Bauer